sempr-tk/rete/README.md

 		(?a <http://www.w3.org/2000/01/rdf-schema#subClassOf> ?c)]
 ```

-(Prefixes are not used in the following examples, instead URIs are shortened to the smallest patterns our parser currently allows.
-Be aware that they are not valid URIs, but this is not relevant for the created networks and the reasoning in general.)
+> _**NOTE:** (Prefixes are not used in the following examples, instead URIs are shortened to the smallest patterns our parser currently allows.
+Be aware that they are not valid URIs, but this is not relevant for the created networks and the reasoning in general.)_

 As an example, some non-sense rules and the created network are shown below: